-In Ephesians 3:9-11, Paul tells us that God's wisdom is made known through the church, which was His eternal purpose.
-God's house was purposed; that means it was planned and therefore, it had an architecture.
+In Ephesians 3:9-11, Paul tells us that God's manifold wisdom is made known through the church, which was His eternal purpose.
+God's house was purposed; that means it has a plan and therefore, an architecture.
 Having an architecture means it must have an architect.
-So, who is the architect of the church?
+The question then is, "who is the architect of the church?"
 According to Paul, God purposed the church.
-That means that God is the master designer.
-He planned the church.
-He is the architect.
+That means that God is the master designer or planner of the church.